 - You feel generally unwell

 - You have a fever above 100°F (38°C)

-Simply download our free app and you can connect with a doctor easily with no cost to you.
+Simply download our free app and you can connect with a doctor.
 Imagine putting your mind at ease and getting sound medical advice without leaving the comfort of your own home.
 Try us for free today.